 Oregon Theme Parks

 Dating back to the early 1970s, the funky park is family-owned and -operated.
-Storybook Lane, Western Town, and Old Europe are among the park's themed areas.
-It is geared to families with children 12 and under.
+Storybook Lane, Western Town, and Old Europe are among the themed areas.
+Enchanted Forest is geared to families with children 12 and under.

 Oregon Water Parks

 All of the state's water parks are indoors.
 There are no major outdoor parks.

 One of the most unusual indoor water parks anywhere, Evergreen Wings and Waves is part of the Evergreen Aviation & Space Museum.
 Visitors can ride water slides and check out the museum exhibits.
 It's an odd, only-in-Oregon combination.
 Water park attractions include the Splashdown Harbor wave pool, a bowl ride, an enclosed speed slide, and a vortex pool that spins riders around.